csev/py4e/README.md

 You can also run a "MOOC" where students directly log in using Google to your site and do the homework, track their grades, and earn badges.

-You wil want to "promote" your student account to a teacher accound as follows.
+You will want to "promote" your student account to a teacher account as follows.

 * Log in with your Google account